Best Electric Shavers for Men in 2025 Reviewed and Compared

 Description and Features

-It struggled with the leftover hairs on my sideburns and under the corner of my jaw, but this was when I shaved with over there days of growth.
+It struggled with the leftover hairs on my sideburns and under the corner of my jaw, but this was when I shaved with over three days of growth.
 On two and three days, it was fine, which is my best shaving zone.

 Final Thoughts – 3000 Series